bhazard/chef-cookbooks/wso2/README.md

 for each of these components.
 This facilitates recipe testing, but is also useful for playing with the various WSO2 components.

+Note that these recipes work by downloading and unzipping each component.
+While it is feasible to install multiple components on the same server, there will be configuration conflicts.
+With WSO2 components, there would typically be only a single Carbon server, and components would be configured to use that server.
+This might be done by installing features into a single tomcat instance, or by making configuration changes to support multiple TC instances.
+This cookbook does not account for these scenarios, but might be used as a "starting point" for implementation.

 For more information about the various WSO2 components, see the [WSO2 Website](http://wso2.com/products/).

 ## To-dos

-The cookbook is in the middle of a major update.
+The cookbook is in the middle of a major update (April 2015).
 The core modules will install, however many depend on being accessible via localhost in their default config.

 * Replace default keystore (see log WARN)
 * Fix 'stdin: is not a tty' error in console and in wso2/logs/wso2.err
 * Add cert for proper SSL support
 * Add support for production database
-* Set hostname properly throughout config files (currently, can only use "localhost")
-* Include version-specific config files for each product
 * Parameterize default admin account and password
+* Provide configuration option for separate IS server
+* Provide configuration option for separate BAM server
+* BAM throws log4j appender error in logs/wso2bam.err (WSO2 BUG?)
 * Allow IS portal and dashboard to work when not accessed via localhost
 * IS dashboard/portal issue with back to login screen gens "something went wrong during auth process"
 * Ensure that logs are rotated / managed
+* Configure email for password changes, etc

 ## Supported Platforms

-Built and tested on Ubuntu 14.04.
+Built and tested on Ubuntu 14.04 only.

 ## Attributes